GSPCC STAFF BIOGRAPHIES

 John currently holds a Bachelor of Science degree in Criminal Justice-Forensic Psychology and Master of Science degree in Leadership from Granite State College.

-Nicole's passion is helping and being an advocate for the children of Manchester.
+Nicole's passion is helping and being an advocate for the children of New Hampshire.
 She has investigated hundreds of cases involving juveniles, such as homicides, drug cases, juvenile delinquency, child abuse and human trafficking.
 Nicole is highly involved with state and region-wide child abuse prevention agencies and MPD internal support positions, such as the Executive Board of the Granite State Children's Alliance, Advisory Board of Elliott Hospital's Pediatric Center, Executive Board Manchester Police Athletic League, and the MPD Critical Incident Management/Peer Support Team.
 Nicole routinely speaks around the state on matters of juvenile delinquency and child abuse detection/prevention.
 She is a wealth of knowledge, insight & charisma, which makes her an outstanding instructor for our juvenile related classes.